njibhu/t3d/README.md

 A simple 3D model viewer for the file archive.
 Coming from the original release of the Tyria3DLibrary.

-### - Explorer (new!)

-The explorer is a newly built version of the Tyria3DApp built on top of the current version of the library.
-The developement of the explorer will now focus on this version instead of the legacy Tyria3DApp.

 ## Extra modules

 ### - t3dtools.js

-This project contains the `asm.js` port of the t3dtools originally written by Ahom.
+This project contains the `wasm` port of the t3dtools originally written by Ahom.

 ### - utils